Joshrizika/Shopping-Cart/Readme.md

 - Python Flask is used for all the server side scripting.
 - The database is created using sqlite3.
 - HTML and CSS are used for all front end development.
-- The cart is implemented with Session variables.
+- The cart and logged in user are implemented with Session variables.